Edoardo001/Matebook-13-Hackintosh/README.md

 **Installation**

-**Remember update kext in Clover/Extensions/other in EFI folder, for example with Catalina 15.4 update my pc get panic until i updated whatevergreen and appleAlc kexts**
+**Remember update kext in Clover/Kexts/other(After downloading my files for both installation and post installation), for example with Catalina 15.4 update my pc get panic until i updated in EFI folder(EFI wiilwhatevergreen and appleAlc kexts**

 * Download macOS from the appstore with a existing mac/hackintosh or with a vmware virtual machine(google is your friend)
 * Format a usb drive, Mac OS(Journaled) with gpt partition scheme and rename it in "osx" (at least 16GB)